In this unit data about sporting activities is collected and presented using dot plots graphs and bar graphs.

 Over the next two days the students gather information around the theme of sports.
-They use the PPDAC cycle to collect, display and share the information using stem-and-leaf graphs or other displays they have previously studied.
+They use the PPDAC cycle to collect, display and share the information using stem-and-leaf graphs, bar charts, or other displays they have previously studied.

 - Brainstorm ideas for sports investigations.
 List these on the board.
 Some ideas could include: